The Cost of Being Too Conservative with the 4% Rule

 I followed the 4% rule for years without thinking much about it.
 It’s one of those ideas that’s widely accepted and rarely questioned.
 It shows up in almost every conversation about financial independence (FI).
 For many, it becomes the default starting point.

-Developed by William Bengen in 1994, it was meant to answer a simple question:
+Developed by Bill Bengen in 1994, it was meant to answer a simple question:

 How much could someone withdraw each year without running out of money?